aik6980/fj2021_game/master/Assets/Audio/audio readme.txt

 	amb_waves_loop should always be looping.
 The volume could be lowered by ~25% when we're on an island amb_waves_shore should be a looping emitter placed every few meters along the shores of islands.
 Short attenuation distance, like 10-20m

-MUSIC:
-	Keep both day and night music looping constantly
-	When transitioning betweeen island and boat, fade out (7 seconds) the current track, then fade in (5 seconds) the other one

 GULLS:
 	On islands in day time, every 5 seconds, 50% chance to play a random gull sound, attenuation distance should be long, like 500m